 If you evacuated out of the area, consider staying away for a few extra days.
 Before you decide to return, consider the following:

-Power will be out for an undetermined period of time.
-This means no air conditioning, no lights, no refrigeration, no water pump and in many cases no stove.
+Power may be out for an undetermined period of time.
+This means no air conditioning, no lights, no refrigeration, no water pump, toilet flushing, and in many cases no stove.

-Telephone service will be out or limited.
+Telephone service may be out or limited.
 This includes 911 calling.
 Lack of power and damaged facilities will affect both landline telephones and cellular telephone service.
-Even if your phone works, use it only for emergencies.
-Texting may be more successful than voice calls.
+Use your phone for emergencies only.
+Texts may go through before voice calls.

 County and municipal water supplies may be unsafe to drink without boiling or chemical treatment.
 Treat all water as unsafe until you are notified that it is safe.